fmlorg/opendata/README.md

 # opendata
-software to generate opend ata
+software to generate opendata.

+## bicycle-and-city/view-bicycle-risk/

+a viewer for bicycle risk estimation, which is a wrapper to use Open Street Map.